Tourmakeady, on the shores of Lough Mask, has one of the most beautiful forest trails in County Mayo that leads the walker to an enchanting waterfall.

-There are seated picnic areas along the trail if you plan on having a picnic which is always a great opportunity to observe the bird life – and if you are very lucky you may see one of the wild animals such as pine marten badger and fox that inhabit the forest.
+There are seated picnic areas along the trail if you plan on having a picnic which is always a great opportunity to observe the birdlife – and if you are very lucky you may see one of the wild animals such as pine marten badger and fox that inhabit the forest.

-Tourmakeady Forest is one of 16 woodlands throughout Ireland where native species were planted in a project that became known as The People’s Millennium Forests to mark celebration of third Millennium in 2000.
+Tourmakeady Forest is one of 16 woodlands throughout Ireland where native species were planted in a project that became known as The People’s Millennium Forests to mark the celebration of the third Millennium in 2000.

-There are seated picnic areas along the trail if you plan on having a picnic and this is always a great opportunity to observe the bird life – and if you are very lucky you might see one of the wild animals such as pine marten badger and fox that inhabit the forest.
+There are seated picnic areas along the trail if you plan on having a picnic and this is always a great opportunity to observe the birdlife – and if you are very lucky you might see one of the wild animals such as pine marten badger and fox that inhabit the forest.

 Heartless Bishop Plunkett

 Tourmakeady Wood has a long and interesting history.